jeremy-jarvis/jeremy-jarvis.github.io/_posts/2021-09-28-powerful-visual-testing-with-applitools.markdown

 Using the [classic runner](https://applitools.com/tutorials/protractor.html#run-the-demo-app), I wrote NPM scripts to execute our visual tests on each web browser.
 To run the tests, I just ran each script one after the other - first for Chrome, then for Edge, then for IE, etc. This was much faster than testing manually.
 I could easily test all four browsers in a few hours, something that would take a few days to do manually.

-# Limitations of the IE Webdriver
+# Limitations of the IE WebDriver

-Applitools classic runner is a great tool, and I whole-heartedly recommend that you check it out.
+Applitools classic runner is a great tool, and I wholeheartedly recommend that you check it out.
 That being said, I discovered some limitations that required me to upgrade to Applitools Ultrafast Grid.
-Most of the issues centered around limitations in IE's webdriver.
+Most of the issues centered around limitations in IE's WebDriver.

 ![IE Zombie](/assets/images/zomb-ie.png){: .image-right }
 > Oh IE... you relic of a different age... kept alive for reasons unknown to mortals.
 We have been cursed with supporting you.

 When running my tests on IE, I discovered quirks that made it hard or impossible to capture full-page snapshots of our app.
-The problem was caused by a combination of our app's implementation and inflexibilities in the IE webdriver.
+The problem was caused by a combination of our app's implementation and inflexibilities in the IE WebDriver.
 It is possible the the issues have been fixed by now, but be aware: If you plan to support IE, then it would be worth evaluating Applitools' IE support to ensure that it meets your needs.

 Fortunately, IE is end of life on June 15, 2022, so you probably won't need to worry about this.